rayshineeeee/sia/README.md

-# SIA (Self-Improving Agent)
+# SIA (Self-Improving Auto-researcher)

-An agent scaffolding system that uses meta-learning to evolve and improve AI agents across generations.
+Our goal is to build a self-improving AI scientist that can autonomously go ahead and improve its performance on scientific tasks.

+## Results
+Add graphs here.

 ## Overview

-SIA creates AI agents that iteratively improve themselves through:
+SIA operates by coordinating three main types of AI agents that work together to continuously improve task performance:

-1. **Meta-Agent**: Creates initial target agents from task descriptions
+### Glossary
+1. **Meta-Agent**: Reads the task description and generates an initial Target Agent tailored to the task.
-2. **Target Agent**: Executes tasks and logs its performance
+2. **Target Agent**: Attempts to complete the task and records its actions and results.
-3. **Feedback Agent**: Analyzes execution and suggests improvements
+3. **Feedback Agent**: Reviews the Target Agent's performance logs, identifies improvements, and updates the Target Agent accordingly.

-4. **Evolution**: Each generation builds on learnings from previous iterations
+This iterative process allows the system to autonomously refine and enhance its ability to solve scientific tasks.

 ## Directory Structure